groundh0g/codetopia.com/book/codecamps/ch01-brief-history.md

 These free tools allow the average home user to explore and experiment with software development without having to invest a lot of (or in most cases, any) money.
 You can develop utilities, desktop applications, websites, relational databases, and more using tools that have traditionally retailed for hundreds of dollars.

 In the summer of 2006, Microsoft released another Express tool, targeting aspiring hobbyist and student game developers.
 That new tool was called XNA Game Studio Express.
 XNA provided a suite of tools and APIs that combined the power of DirectX with the ease-of-use of the .NET Framework, all accessed via managed code, using the C# programming language.

-Popular among hobbyists, enthusiasts, and independent game development studios, XNA has been actively developed by Microsoft through four major versions, and it remains a supported toolset for game development on Windows, Windows Phone, and the Xbox 360 game console.
+Popular among hobbyists, enthusiasts, and independent game development studios, XNA has been actively developed by Microsoft through four major versions.

 ## Why Not Just Use XNA?